Welcome to our Feedback and Grading Guide

 The key to being a successful Graider for this type of work is accuracy and consistency.
 Students, teachers, and school leaders are depending on reliable scores.
 In order to achieve this, we recommend that you:

-Prioritize.
+- Prioritize.
 Diagnose the most-pressing problems with the student’s work and focus your effort on those issues, 2-3 max.
-Ask youself: what will make the biggest impact for that student?
+Ask yourself: what will make the biggest impact for that student?

 - Add a personal touch.
 One of the things that makes being a Graider special is the fact that you are pre-service teacher who cares deeply about the students behind the papers.
 Instead of quoting the rubric verbatim, personalize your comments in conjunction with using language from the rubric.

-Frame feedback in the positive.
-Instead of saying, “You didn’t give enough examples to support your thesis,” you can instead say, “Next time you should provide more examples to support your thesis."
+- Frame feedback in the positive.
+Instead of saying, “You didn’t give enough examples to support your thesis,” you can instead say, “Next time, provide more examples to support your thesis."

-Time management!
-Keep track of your your time per student and total grading time.
+- Time management!
+Keep track of your time per student and total grading time.
 Use a stopwatch on your phone or computer to keep you focused and on time.

 Carol Jago, the author of Papers, Papers Papers, gives the following example of feedback for incomplete work: